 If your UAR Student Grant proposal is accepted, you must complete certain requirements to ensure that you receive your funds in a timely manner.
 Some requirements are mandatory for all projects, whereas others are necessary only if your project meets certain conditions.
-Your funding may be delayed or rescinded if you do not complete all requirements, so please read carefully through the information below.
+Your funding may be delayed or rescinded if you do not complete all requirements, so please read through the information below and act promptly.

 For All Projects

 In order to accept a UAR Student Grant, you must sign a contract, a waiver, and the SU-18 Patent and Copyright Agreement form.
 For the contract and waiver, you must submit hard copies that you physically signed.
 You can pick up, sign, and submit these forms at the front desk of UAR, located on the first floor of Sweet Hall, open Mon-Fri, 8am-5pm (closed until 12pm on Thursdays).
 These forms must be submitted within one week of your award notice.
 You can download and read these forms before submitting your signed copy to UAR here:

 If you are off campus and unable to submit hard copies of the form, please contact firstname.lastname@example.org for instructions.

 The SU-18 form, or the Patent and Copyright Agreement, is your agreement to abide by the terms and conditions on intellectual property as specified in Stanford University's policies on Inventions, Patents and Licensing and Copyright Policy (both published in the Research Policy Handbook).
 Submit this form via Axess.
 Log into your student account in AXESS and go to the Student Center page.
 Then, click on the link "Patent Agreement SU-18" that appears at the bottom right hand corner of the page.
 Read and sign the SU-18 form electronically.
 You may notice that you have already signed the form (perhaps for an earlier grant or on-campus job); if so, you do not need to sign the form again.